RepairRabbit/repairrabbit.github.co/content/blog/introduction-to-RepairRabbit.md

 auther: "Tapan"
 image: "/images/blogs/introduction-to-repairrabbit.jpg"
 tags: ["Business Management", "Employee Management", "Data Management", "Multiple Store Management", "Inventory Management"]
-categories: ["Software", "Repairing Business", "Web Application"]
+categories: ["Software", "Repair Business", "Web Application"]
 ---

 <img src="/images/blogs/introduction-to-repairrabbit.jpg" />

 <br>

-RepairRabbit is a self-hosted software that offers automation to your repairing business.
+RepairRabbit is a self-hosted software that offers automation to your repair business.

 RepairRabbit allows to monitor multiple repair stores operation and services.
 It also helps in managing tickets, customer records and their progress.

-RepairRabbit helps you to minimize your paperwork in repairing business.
+RepairRabbit helps you to minimize your paperwork in repair business.
 We are serving to different industries to minimize their workload and time to maximize their productivity.

 <hr>